denmak1/cmsc678_proj/README.md

 Classifiers:
 * classifier_cnn_2r.py - CNN configuration 2, see layer properties in the file
 * classifier_cnn_3r.py - CNN configuration 3, see layer properties in the file
+* classifier_cnn_4r.py - CNN configuration 4, see layer properties in the file

 Predictors:
 * bulk_predictor_cnn.py - bulk predicts using the CNN on files in a directory